From start-up to scale: Aaron Levie, BOX CEO on McKinsey podcast talks about the #FutureofJobs and #FutureofWork:

-Interesting to read about Dara Khosrowshahi, Uber’s CEO, story; in particular as his memo to Expedia employees was a masterclass in leadership with emotional intelligence:
+Interesting to read about Dara Khosrowshahi, Uber’s CEO, story in The New Yorker; in particular as his memo to Expedia employees was a masterclass in leadership with emotional intelligence:

 “ I have to tell you I am scared.
 I’ve been here at Expedia for so long that I’ve forgotten what life is like outside this place.
 But the times of greatest learning for me have been when I’ve been through big changes, or taken on new roles–you have to move out of your comfort zone and develop muscles that you didn’t know you had.”